Stormwatch (album): Musical style and themes

 Much of the album's themes and lyrical content were inspired and shaped by Anderson's recently purchased estate in Kilmarie on the Isle of Skye, Scotland, as well as the salmon farming business which he was beginning to embark upon at the same location.
 The track "Dun Ringill" is named after the historic site of an Iron Age fort on the Isle, which served as the original seat of the Clan MacKinnon.
 The lyrics for "Old Ghosts" were inspired by the graveyard in Kilmarie, while "Warm Sporran" references the type of pouch traditionally worn with a kilt.
 Other tracks reference the constellation of Orion, the legend of the Flying Dutchman, the conjecture of global cooling common during the 1970s and what Anderson called his "sceptical nature" of oil drilling in the North Sea.
-The album is linked by a loose of theme of environmental concern, particularly regarding what Anderson described as "Things about climate and weather, and seascapes...
+The album's tracks are linked by a loose theme of environmental concern, particularly regarding what Anderson described as "Things about climate and weather, and seascapes...
 There's a lot of stuff on it about wild, stormy weather, particularly in a marine context."

 "Elegy" was written as an ode to Palmer's father, with Palmer writing the song within an hour after first hearing that he had died.
 The song is musically based on the classical Latin sequence "Dies irae".